 Welcome

 I am an Associate Professor of English at York University, Glendon campus.
 My areas of research are late twentieth and twenty-first century Canadian & Québécois literature.
-I am specifically interested in feminist writing, language/social politics, confessional discourse, and experimental literary forms.
-I have published in numerous academic journals as well as in a variety of popular magazines.
+I am specifically interested in feminist writing, autofiction/autotheory/confession, and language/social politics.
+I have published in numerous academic journals as well as in a variety of popular magazines

 I recently completed two book projects.
-My monograph, Evasive Maneuvers (forthcoming with McGill-Queen’s UP, Spring 2026), looks at Canadian women writers' ambivalent engagement with the confessional mode.
-Shelter in Text (co-edited with Kasia van Schaik, forthcoming with U of Alberta Press, October 2025) examines how writing can create, illuminate, and complicate ideas about dwelling, belonging, or finding safe harbour.
-It was featured in a CBC list of “45 Canadian non-fiction books to read this fall.”
+My monograph, Evasive Manoeuvres (McGill-Queen’s UP), looks at Canadian women writers' ambivalent engagement with the confessional mode.
+It was featured as part of the Author Talks series at the Hot Docs Ted Rogers cinema in Toronto, and an excerpt recently appeared in The Walrus.
+Shelter in Text (co-edited with Kasia van Schaik, U of Alberta Press) examines how writing can create, illuminate, and complicate ideas about dwelling, belonging, or finding safe harbour.
+It was featured in a CBC list of “45 Canadian non-fiction books to read this fall” and as part of Toronto Lit Up’s fall launch series.

 Please see my CV for more information about my research, teaching, and academic involvement.